-- 1. The county needs to develop and execute plans for handling parking as private and public revitalization occurs, producing additional pressures on parking near the Thomas Jefferson complex and the Career Center site. - 2.
-AHCA recommends that the county construct a county-owned free or metered three-level parking ramp on the empty lot (RPC #25014002) at the northwest corner of 9th Rd. and S. Garfield St. If practical, this lot should be co-planar and connected to the existing underused parking ramp at the southeast corner of 9th St. and S. Highland St. (RPC #25014006), creating one easy-to-use parking area for all Columbia Pike businesses.
+- 1. The county needs to develop tangible plans for handling parking as private and public revitalization occurs, producing additional pressures on parking near the Thomas Jefferson complex and the Career Center site. - 2.
+AHCA recommends that the county construct a county-owned free or metered three-level parking ramp on the empty lot at the northwest corner of 9th Rd. and S. Garfield St., coplanar and connected to the existing underused parking ramp at the southeast corner of 9th St. and S. Highland St., creating one easy-to-use parking area for all Columbia Pike businesses.
 The parking should be designed so adjacent businesses can take direct advantage of their proximity to newly created parking areas. - 3.
 The neighborhood should work to better inform residents about options relating to zoned and permitted parking.